jackdewinter/pymarkdown/docs/rules/rule_md049.md

 ## How it works

-This rule validates all references in the scanned Markdown files checking the existence of the referenced image or heading.
+This rule validates all references in the scanned Markdown files, checking the existence of the referenced image or heading.

 ### Local Images and Files

-When the linter classifies a token as an image the rule uses `os.path.exists` to check if that file exists in the filesystem.
-If it does *not* exist it reports a linter error for that dangling reference.
+When the linter classifies a token as an image, the rule uses `os.path.exists` to check if that file exists in the filesystem.
+If it does *not* exist, it reports a linter error for that dangling reference.

 ### Anchors and Headings

-This validation is a bit more involved, because it requires knowledge of all headings in all Markdown documents.
-But a linter only scans each file once.
-This means, the rule might be validating a reference to a file that has not been scanned and, therefore, its headings aren't known, yet.
-To work around this limitation, anchors are stored in a global map grouping them by file.
-When an anchor (link to a heading) is validated, the rule checks to see if the file exists.
+Validating anchors is a bit more complex, as it requires knowledge of all headings in all Markdown documents.
+However, the linter scans each file only once.
+This means the rule might validate a reference to a file that hasn't been scanned yet, and its headings are not known.

+To address this, anchors are stored in a global map grouped by file.
+When an anchor (link to a heading) is validated, the rule checks if the file exists and is a Markdown file.
+There are two possible cases:

-If the file exists and the global map has already been process and contains anchors for that file, all headings are compared to the anchor link in question using the kebab case rule for anchors.
+1. If the headings of the file have already been processed, the rule compares the anchor with all headings of the referenced file using kebab case comparison.
 If none of the headings match the anchor, an error is reported.

-If the map does not contain any headings for the referenced file, the anchor link is stored in a global map of anchor links grouped by referenced file.
-When the linter eventually scans the referenced file, all headings are processed as before and now all stored anchors links for this file are validated.
+2. If the map does not contain headings for the referenced file, the anchor link is stored in a separate list.

-When all markdown files have been scanned, all anchor links have been either validated or reported as errors.
-Either at the moment of their initial scanning, or at the moment when their referenced file + heading was scanned.
+When the linter scans the referenced file later, all headings are processed as before and compared with the stored anchors.
+Like before, if an anchor in the list does not match a heading, an error will be reported.

 ## Examples